crmne/paolino.me/_posts/2026-03-24-your-agents-context-window-is-not-a-junk-drawer.md

 end
 ```

 Twelve lines.
 You wrote the description, so you know exactly what tokens are going into your context.
-You wrote the parameters, so the model gets precisely the interface it needs — no more.
+You wrote the parameters, so the model gets precisely the interface it needs, no more.
 You own it, you can tune it, and nobody can inject anything into your agent's brain through it.

 My take is simple: use MCP to prototype.
 Then replace it with purpose-built tools you actually control.
 Write the tool descriptions yourself.
 Keep your context tight.
 Know exactly what's in there and why.